On spectral asymptotic of quasi-exactly solvable quartic: On branching points and monodromy of the spectrum

-This conjecture has been numerically checked by the second author for all $n\le 10$.
+This conjecture has been numerically checked for all $n\le 10$.
 Observe that since the system of standard paths gives a basis of the fundamental group $\pi_1(\bC\setminus \Si_n)$, then knowing the monodromy for the standard paths, one can calculate the monodromy along any loop in $\bC\setminus \Si_n$ based at $B$.